apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Extensions.md

 ## Modifying Webflow

-In modest trivial cases, you may be able to simply [overlay and modify](../installation/WAR-Overlay-Installation.html) the core flow configuration files to add or override the desired behavior.
+In modest trivial cases, you may be able to [overlay and modify](../installation/WAR-Overlay-Installation.html) the core flow configuration files to add or override the desired behavior.
 Again, think very carefully before introducing those changes into your deployment environment.
 Avoid making ad-hoc changes to the webflow as much as possible and consider how the change you have in mind might be more suitable as a direct contribution to the CAS project itself so you can just take advantage of its configuration and *NOT* its maintenance.

 To learn how to introduce new actions and state into a Spring Webflow, please [see this guide](http://projects.spring.io/spring-webflow/).